offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 For each row in the alignments happening above, count up the outgoing edges going right vs diagonal vs down (across all alignments).
 For example, for the top-most row of nodes, there's a total of ...

- * 4 outgoing hiddens state transitions right (insertions)
+ * 4 outgoing hidden state transitions right (insertions)
- * 4 outgoing hiddens state transitions diagonal (matches)
+ * 4 outgoing hidden state transitions diagonal (matches)
- * 1 outgoing hiddens state transitions down (deletions)
+ * 1 outgoing hidden state transitions down (deletions)

 To determine the transition probabilities coming from nodes in a specific row, simply divide each row's outgoing edge counts by that row's total number of outgoing edges.
 For example, any transition coming from a node in the top-most row ...